obihughes/omega-planner/docs/components.md

 **View Mode Navigation:**
 - Located above the sidebar area
-- Three active buttons: "Daily" (default), "Weekly", and "Scheduling"
+- Daily (default) and Weekly are primary; Scheduling is launched from a button in the Daily header
 - Completely switches the page layout and functionality
 - Daily: Timeline + sidebar for detailed time-based planning
 - Weekly: Weekly overview of scheduled and inbox tasks across all seven days
-- Scheduling: Full calendar for task assignment and scheduling
+- Scheduling: Full calendar for task assignment and scheduling (opened via the Daily header button)

 ### **MiniDailyTimeline**
 **Location**: `components/planner/MiniDailyTimeline.tsx`